SkyeGuegan/reactApp/README.md

 - Add a Total Wins row
 - Highlight the player with the most wins in a game
 - Restrict what a logged in user can do
-- Limit how can log in
+- Limit how someone can log in
 - Allowed certain users to update the scoreboard
 - Add links to game website for each game